 Penguins are complex, social animals with distinct personalities and traits.
 Emperor penguins are team players who will huddle tightly together to stay warm, and gentoo penguins can dive as deep as 655 feet in their natural environment.
 Some penguins are monogamous during breeding season, and often both penguin parents will care for a chick, a bond that SeaWorld has broken in the past.
 Penguins do not deserve to live in cramped tanks or be used as props.

 What You Can Do

 Celebrate penguins this World Penguin Day and every day by avoiding SeaWorld, and encourage your friends and family to do the same by sharing this post.
-Penguins deserve better than being stuck in marine parks.
-You can also urge Sesame Street to stop promoting SeaWorld and their confinement of penguins and other animals.
+Penguins deserve better than being stuck in marine abusement parks.
+You can also urge Build-A-Bear Workshop to rethink its cruel SeaWorld partnership.